How to Detect Moisture Under Hardwood Floors

 Subfloor Moisture Is Often Invisible From Above

 In many cases, early detection requires careful observation of surrounding materials such as baseboards, wall edges, or nearby flooring transitions.
-If you notice moisture-related changes along lower wall edges, learning how to detect moisture behind baseboards can help identify hidden water pathways connected to flooring problems.
+If lower wall edges show swelling, staining, or odor near the affected floor, checking for moisture behind baseboards can help identify connected water pathways without turning this hardwood-floor article into a wall-trim inspection guide.

 Humidity and Water Intrusion Behave Differently